Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 11/6

+1. Leetcode solutions are very intereseting.
+Move O(n^2) to O(n) by using a hashmap in the Two Sum solutions, and then do something clever.

 ## 11/3

 1. Last night, I wrote a test that one of my async actions called the correct action-creator.
 We learned that .fail() is part of Ajax and .catch is part of Promise.
 My async action did indeed call the correct action creator, but Jest, the testing framework, would not recognize the .fail() portion, so I had to change it .catch().
 The problem is that I used .fail() in all of my async actions, and switching it to breaks the functionality (at least in login()), so, basically, this test is not going do it's job.